opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/secret-management.md

 1. **Improved Security**: Secrets are stored securely in AWS Secrets Manager, separate from our application code.
 2. **Simplified Management**: One central place (AWS Secrets Manager) to manage all our secrets.
-3. **GitOps Compatible**: We can version control our secret configurations without exposing sensitive data.
+3. **GitOps Compatible**: WWe can declaratively manage secret references in Git while keeping actual secrets securely stored in AWS.
 4. **Automated Syncing**: Secrets are automatically synchronized between AWS and our clusters.